BiGCAT-UM/BLAST-OER/fasta.md

 The FASTA format is a text-based format for nucleotide sequences or protein sequences.
 It represents the nucleotides or amino acids of the sequences using single-letter codes.
-A simple example looks like:
+A simple example looks like this:

 ```fasta
 >P01013 GENE X PROTEIN (FIRST PART)